Theater Kid

 Present.
 Jason turned the word over in his mind.
 At home, he was invisible.
 At school, he was forgettable.
 But on stage, even without words, he was present.

-They started dating officially in January.
+They started dating in January.
 She wore his jacket even though it was too big.
 She held his hand in the hallways.
-She took him to parties and made sure everyone knew that he was her possession.
+She took him to parties and made sure everyone knew he was hers.

-By March, their conversations had worn thin.
+By March, he had run out of things to talk about with Megan.
 They still held hands, but it felt like obligation.
 She was nice.
 She was pretty.
 Her mouth tasted sweet and her softness felt good against him.
 She was everything he'd thought he wanted.
 And it wasn't enough.

 The acceptance letter from Marlboro College in Vermont arrived on a Tuesday.
 Jason read it three times in his car before going inside.